contensis/docs-management-http/key-concepts/validations.md

 - [MinCount](#mincount)

-## Publish
+## Required validations
-All validations are always executed on entry publish.
+When publishing an entry, in addition to the above content validations, required validations are evaluated.
+If a required field hasn't been populated at this stage then the entry will fail to publish and a validation message will be returned.

 - [Required](#required)
 - [RequiredFields](#requiredfields)